Last Updated :

+Dr. Anmol Rattan Sidhu is a Senior Advocate at Punjab and Haryana High Court, Chandigarh.
+He has served as Assistant Solicitor General of India from 2008 – 2014.
+He has also served the country as a Special Public Prosecutor (C.B.I).
 Dr. Rattan completed his Masters in Law from Punjab University then earned his Doctorate from the same university.
-Besides practicing, he has been involved in various social, educational and legal activities at local level, as well as at National Level.
+Besides practising, he has been involved in various social, educational and legal activities at the local level, as well as at National Level.
 Recently Legal Bites got an opportunity to interview him.

-LEGAL BITES : Sir, please describe the feeling when you were first appointed as the ASG of India.
-And what measures should a student of Law take to achieve such valuable positions in his/her career.
+Legal Bites: Sir, please describe the feeling when you were first appointed as the ASG of India.
+And what measures should a student of Law take to achieve such valuable positions in his/her career?

-It is just the hard work.
+It is just hard work.
 One can only excel in his career by doing hard work which is the only option that cannot be substituted.

-LEGAL BITES : Where does India stand globally in terms of political harmony with the judiciary?
+Legal Bites: Where does India stand globally in terms of political harmony with the judiciary?
 Is it possible that although separate, yet, the bodies that run the nation are quite submerged in each other’s affairs?
 Please throw some light on such an intervention by either of the 3 bodies in terms of their Separation of Powers.

-LEGAL BITES : In your opinion, do you think the present government is perfect in it’s approach towards making India a developed nation?
-Does the central govt. need to bring better reforms to transform the state into a Developed country?
+Legal Bites: In your opinion, do you think the present government is perfect in its approach towards making India a developed nation?
+Does the central govt. need to bring better reforms to transform the state into a Developed Country?

-Dr. Sidhu: I would reserve my comments on such a platform in political matters.
+Anmol Rattan Sidhu: I would reserve my comments on such a platform in political matters.
 Politics, in democracy, is basically the will of people.
 Results of coming 2019 elections will prove that whether there was development or not.

-LEGAL BITES: Can we say that India is impatient in terms of understanding the need for a broader and fresher approach towards ideologies and philosophies of living?
+Legal Bites: Can we say that India is impatient in terms of understanding the need for a broader and fresher approach towards ideologies and philosophies of living?

-Dr. Sidhu: Impatient may not be the right word.
+Anmol Rattan Sidhu: Impatient may not be the right word.
 Procrastination has been a childhood habit for us.
 I sincerely believe that one fine day India will rise above all proving to world that fresh may not always be better, Values and principles are more essential for a better living.

-LEGAL BITES: Please convey a short message of advice for the budding lawyers of this generation.
+Legal Bites: Please convey a short message of advice for the budding lawyers of this generation.

-Dr. Sidhu: Your work is your religion and one must worship his religion with utmost dedication, pride and honor.
+Anmol Rattan Sidhu: Your work is your religion and one must worship his religion with utmost dedication, pride and honor.